Pengilly's quick expulsion due to admission of guilt: IOC

 “We summoned him to see the ethics and compliance officer.
 He admitted that he made some errors, he has left the country now.
 We took very swift action,”

-In a letter, which was seen by Reuters, to the security guard Pengilly apologized for not stopping after being asked for his accreditation at the IOC hotel in Pyeongchang and also for running away from the guard.
+In a letter to the security guard, which was seen by Reuters, Pengilly apologized for not stopping after being asked for his accreditation at the IOC hotel in Pyeongchang and also for running away from the guard.

 “I am sorry for running past you when you asked me to stop.
 I did not know that you fell over trying to chase me and I hope that you are fine,” Pengilly said in the letter.